DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-4-induction-tutor-materials.md

 Explain or model what this is, for example you might set the class off on a task and discreetly approach a pupil who has not been complying to give a private reminder of the expectation.

-Ask ECTs to work in pairs or groups and consider why this is a bad example of using private individual reminder.
+Ask ECTs to work in pairs or groups and consider why this is a bad example of using private individual reminder:

 “I need to see you putting in more effort and working harder.
 I do not want to see you looking around the room when I’m talking.
 It’s rude.”